 What if you could lose weight by sleeping differently?
 Or what if, at the very least, you could sleep better by sleeping differently?
 Both of those options sound good to me!
 So . . . how can you make it happen?

-First, let’s take a look at some background on the topic, as outlined by Carolyn Coker Ross, M.D., MPH, at the 9th Annual Nutrition and Health Conference, held recently in Boston.
+First, let’s take a look at some background on the topic, as outlined by Carolyn Coker Ross, M.D., MPH, at the 9th Annual Nutrition and Health Conference, held in Boston in 2011.

 The Power of Sleep

 Study upon study have already shown links between a good night’s sleep and losing weight; but the correlation may never have been taken to the level reached by Dr. Michael Breus, a board certified sleep expert and clinical psychologist.
 Calling this unique diet the “Sleep Doctor’s Diet,” Breus outlined a plan to shed pounds by changing the way you look at sleep.

 Breus’s premise behind the sleep-weight correlation is multi-faceted.
 He purports that inadequate sleep results in inadequate levels of growth hormone, which ultimately results in your body storing fat and weight gain.
 Inadequate sleep can also result in an increased appetite.
 When you don’t get enough sleep, your metabolic rate slows, and your appetite-controlling hormones (leptin and ghrelin) are affected.

 In regards to other health, lack of sleep or poor sleep can result in such health conditions as hypertension, depression, anxiety, short-term memory loss, decreased immunity, skin problems, and even infertility . . . just to name a few.